microsoft/aitour-customizing-microsoft-copilot/src/declarative-agent/README.md

 >
 > - [Node.js](https://nodejs.org/), supported versions: 16, 18
 > - A [Microsoft 365 account for development](https://docs.microsoft.com/microsoftteams/platform/toolkit/accounts).
-> - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) pre-release (v5.9.2024081502) and higher, or [Teams Toolkit CLI](https://aka.ms/teamsfx-toolkit-cli) beta (3.0.3-beta.2024081502.0) and higher
+> - [Teams Toolkit Visual Studio Code Extension](https://aka.ms/teams-toolkit) (v5.10.0) and higher, or [Teams Toolkit CLI](https://aka.ms/teamsfx-toolkit-cli) beta (3.0.3-beta.2024081502.0) and higher
 > - [Microsoft 365 Copilot license](https://learn.microsoft.com/microsoft-365-copilot/extensibility/prerequisites#prerequisites)

 ### Prepare SharePoint Online

 In a web browser:

-1. Create a new team site in SharePoint Online with the name `Product support`
+1. Create a new team site in SharePoint Online with the name `Product marketing`
 1. Upload all the documents from the `assets` folder to the Documents library in the site

 ### Provision your declarative copilot